-Each residence is administered through the residential services branch of the Department of Residential Living.
 There are 18 access points in residences that are staffed by security monitors.
-Security monitors consist of three categories of employees; student security marshals, professional security guards from an outside contractor, and desk receptionists.
-The type of security personnel placed at each location depends on a variety of factors; size of building, number of occupants, time of day and high vs. low occupancy periods.
+Security monitors consist of three categories of employees: student security marshals, professional security guards from an outside contractor, and desk receptionists.
+The type of security personnel placed at each location depends on a variety of factors: size of building, number of occupants, time of day and high vs. low occupancy periods.
 All residential security monitors receive training.
 Follow-up meetings are held throughout the semester.
 Each security monitor also receives a manual outlining specific instructions, job descriptions and expectations.

 The University of Pennsylvania Division of Public Safety sponsors educational programs on safety and security each semester.
 Campus police officers periodically attend residential programs.
-The residences have Division of Public Safety lieutenants assigned to them.
 All residential advisors discuss safety and security at their first floor meetings.
 Introductory literature sent to students includes detailed summaries of security procedures and safety suggestions.

-During the winter vacation between semesters: The Department of Residential Living maintains three undergraduate high rises, two graduate high rises, and one to three undergraduate/graduate low rise buildings as open residences.
+During the winter vacation between semesters: The Department of Residential Living maintains three undergraduate high rises, two graduate high rises, and one graduate low rise as open residences.
 All other residences are closed to students.
 Students living in closed buildings may stay with friends in an open building during the winter vacation; however, most go home.